duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-cleaning.md

 > > ~~~
 > > Error in `mutate()`:
 > > !
 Problem while computing `country = case_when(...)`.
-> > ℹ The error occurred in group 1: country = "Aceh".
 > > Caused by error in `case_when()`:
 > > !
 Case 3 (`country == "Viet Nam" ~ "Vietnam"`) must be a two-sided
 > >   formula, not a character vector.